TAMULib/vagrants/README.md

       </VirtualHost>
     ```

-    - restart Apache
+4. restart Apache

 ## deploy

 1. ```cd [project]```
 2. ```vagrant up```

 Deploy will create, configure, provision, and start VMs with the associating project.
-There will be a synced directory, src directory relative to the Vagrantfile, and the deployed app directory on the VM.
+There will be a synced directory, src directory relative to the Vagrantfile, and /data/[deploy] directory on the VM.
 There will be a client and node created on the chef server associated with the development deployment.

 ## cleanup